The Fauns

 The Fauns are a British rock band that formed in 2007 in Bristol, England.
-The band consists of Alison Garner (vocals), Lee Woods (guitar/vocals), Elliot Guise (guitar), Michael Savage (bass) and Guy Davies (drums).
+The band consists of Alison Garner (vocals), Will Slater (guitar), Michael Savage (bass) and Guy Rhys-Davies (drums).

 History

 The band released their self-titled debut album on their own label, Laser Ghost Recordings.
 Despite the lack of a publicity campaign, they received support from disc jockey Steve Lamacq and their debut sold more than 5000 copies by "word of mouth."
-The band will be releasing their 2013 follow-up album, Lights, produced by band member Michael Savage and engineered by Tim Allen and Get the Blessing bassist Jim Barr, on 2 December 2013, via Invada Records.
+The band released their follow-up album, Lights, produced by band member Michael Savage and engineered by Tim Allen and Get the Blessing bassist Jim Barr, on 2 December 2013, via Invada Records.